 Shaun has also led culture change programmes and has achieved a variety of awards and accolades for the organisations he has worked in.

 Shaun holds a Master of Arts Degree in Leadership & Change Management, The WWF ‘One Planet’ sustainability focused Master Degree in Business Administration (MBA), a Master of Arts Degree in Marketing & Innovation and a Master of Science Degree in Workplace Health & Wellbeing, which complement his numerous technical qualifications.

 For most of her working life, Sara Richards was a Practice Nurse, now retired.
 She is interested in diabetes and asthma, self-care, nutrition and weight management.
 She has written many articles for the nursing press, was editor of Nutrition for Nurses, a quarterly publication, and was on the Editorial Board of Practice Nurse Journal.
 She served as Chair of the RCN Practice Nurse Association for 3 years.

 For several years Sara was involved with NICE looking at coronary heart disease, diabetes, heart failure and obesity and was on the NHS Cancer Screening Programme Prostate Cancer Risk Management Scientific Reference Group.

-David James Simpson is a independent men’s health and employee health and wellbeing consultant
+David James Simpson is an independent men’s health consultant.